CONTENT LINKS

 .docx, .doc., .docm, .dotx, and .dot are the various electronic formats (“file formats”) in which Word documents can be created.
 The names correspond to the extension in the filename—the part to the right of the dot.
 (If you can’t see the extension, there should be a setting in your operating system that can be changed to let you.)

-.docx: The format your resumé should be in.
+.docx: The format your résumé should be in.
 The usual format for Word documents since Word 2007 (2008 for Mac).

 .doc: The usual format for Word documents before Word 2007/2008.
 These .doc files were notorious carriers of macro viruses.
 Some employers wouldn’t accept .doc resumes for that reason, and asked for RTFs instead.
+But now that .docx is the normal format, RTFs are no longer a thing for résumés

 .docm: Introduced in 2007/2008, this designates a Word document that has macros enabled.
 That means that it can carry macro viruses, and will not be welcomed by employers.
 It also means that macros are available for specialized uses, which normal Word users don’t need: see the historical background below.